 DEVICE=br0 TYPE=Bridge BOOTPROTO=none ONBOOT=yes IPADDR0=192.168.0.1 PREFIX0=24 #GATEWAY0=192.168.0.1 NETMASK=255.255.255.0 IPV6_FAILURE_FATAL=no NM_CONTROLLED=no ZONE=public

-If you want to use real IP set to your virtual machine, you should set a real IP here and uncomment the GATEWAY0 with the real gateway IP.
-If real IP is used then you should include the main Internet network interface to the bridge with adding at the end of the configuration file /etc/sysconfig/network-scripts/ifcfg-eth0 (if eth0 is your network interface):
+If you want to use a real IP set to your virtual machine, you should set a real IP here and uncomment the GATEWAY0 with the real gateway IP.
+If real IP is used then you should include the main Internet network interface to the bridge by adding at the end of the configuration file /etc/sysconfig/network-scripts/ifcfg-eth0 (if eth0 is your network interface):

 And restart the network